data-provider/website/website/versioned_docs/version-2.6.0/api-providers-and-selectors-methods.md

 #### Returns

 _(Object)_: Object containing all custom query methods previously defined using the [`addQuery` method](#addqueryname-querymaker).
 The object will contain properties correspondent to each custom query "name", and the correspondent value will be the provided `queryMaker`.
-This object is exposed for making easier the proccess of testing custom query methods.
+This object is exposed for making easier the process of testing custom query methods.

 #### Example